 Behind every problem lies a business opportunity.
 The better you know the problem space you’re working in, the better the service you propose will be.
 Only when you go beyond obvious questions will you be able to identify something that can produce true value for everyone involved.

 Service design methods help you do just that, by honing in on users’ motivations, desires, and their deepest fears and struggles.
 As your research moves forward, answers will start to repeat, patterns will emerge, and you’ll be able to outline the problem that’s most acutely felt by the majority of your user base.
-All you have to do now is start building the solution.
+However again – this is why product development is important to service design… your research (and refined service design for your product) will only move forward if you’re constantly striving to make your product better in the first place.

 Service design builds better products through iteration